ZeicBeniamin/CppND-Memory-Management-Chatbot/README.md

+#### Brief note on this project
+This project is part of the C++ Nanodegree (offered by Udacity).
+The initial project has already been implemented, but it had no memory optimization (i.e. no use of smart pointers or move semantics).
+The goal was to optimize memory management according to the tasks described below.
+Following is the original README, that came with the project:
 # CPPND: Memory Management Chatbot

 This is the project for the third course in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213): Memory Management.